TheEndeavor/jDisplay/README.md

 jDisplay is a simple image viewer.

 ## Functions
-Use it as a plain image viewer.
+* Use it as a image viewer.
-Use it like a comic reader similar to CDisplay.
+* Use it like a comic reader similar to CDisplay.
-Use it as an image randomizer.
+* Use it as an image randomizer.

 ![Screenshot](/../screenshots/screenshots/screenshot-01.jpg?raw=true "Screenshot")